LeoIacca/rPOP/README.md

 ### Other outputs:
 - A database, with naming convention rPOP_mm-dd-yyyy_HH-MM-SS.csv, storing for each inputed image the calculated FWHM and the estimated filter to be applied to reach 10mm3
-- Optional - a Warning database with naming convention rPOPWarnings_mm-dd-yyyy_HH-MM-SS.csv will be produced in case at least one image had an estimated FWHM resolution >25.
+- Optional - a Warning database with naming convention rPOPWarnings_mm-dd-yyyy_HH-MM-SS.csv will be produced in case at least one image had an estimated FWHM resolution >25 on any of the planes.
 In that case 3dFWHMx is re-run without the -2difMAD flag, which in some instances helped.
 In that case, a flag is also added to the main database described above.
 This instance is very rare and only happened during first rPOP iterations, never happened in the validation datasets.

 ## QC